Acoustic Guitar Solo Lesson Part 1: A Totally Unique, Creative, And Equally Impressive Way To Solo On Your Acoustic Guitar

 We are not going to be playing banjo rolls per se, but we will take them and apply them to the pentatonic scale.

 You will be using the forward banjo roll to ascend the pentatonic scale patterns.
-Let’s start with the pattern applied to open strings as it will be for your picking hand when ascending the patterns:
+Let’s start with the pattern applied to open strings:

 You will be using the backward banjo roll to descend the pentatonic scale patterns.
-Let’s start with the pattern applied to open strings as it will be for your picking hand when descending the patterns:
+Let’s start with this pattern applied to open strings too:

-Practice each of the ascending and descending open string patterns above in isolation first so you can get them down.
+It's a good idea to start by practising each of the ascending and descending open string patterns in isolation.

-Before we get into this acoustic solo technique, a quick note to let you know this approach will work better in some keys than others.
+Before we go deeper into this solo technique, a quick note to let you know this approach will work better in some keys than others.
 This is because we are using open strings.
 The more open string notes that exist within a key, the better that key is suited for soloing using this technique.

-The key of Em has all the open string notes in it:
+The key of E minor has all the open string notes in it:

 E F# G A B C D E